MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/troubleshooting/costing/indirect-costs-in-pr.md

 ---
-title: The Indirect costs in process report includes deleted production orders
+title: The "Indirect costs in process" report includes deleted production orders
 description: The "Indirect costs in process" report presents information on production orders that were partially processed and later deleted.
 author: niwang
 ms.date: 4/11/2021